MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 6: Disable heavy tracing

-Check for [SQL Trace](/sql/relational-databases/sql-trace/sql-trace) or XEvent tracing that affects SQL Server performance and causes high CPU usage.
+Check for [SQL Trace](/sql/relational-databases/sql-trace/sql-trace) or XEvent tracing that affects the performance of SQL Server and causes high CPU usage.
 For example, the events are SQL Audit, events cause high XML plans, statement event level events, log-in and log-out operations, locks, and waits.

 Run the following queries to identify active XEvent or Server traces: